vicent-dev/turbo_ids/Readme.md

 ![diagram](docs/diagram.png)

 ## Instructions:
-- Add base criteria search in storage constructor (`newStorage` function) if needed
+- Add base criteria search in storage constructor (`pkg/storage/storage::NewStorage` function) if needed
-- Add new function in `rowCheckers.go`
+- Add new function in `pkg/storage/rowCheckers.go`
-- Modify `storage.go:104` were the rows are processed.
+- Modify `pkg/storage/storage.go:111` were the rows are processed.
 - Build and run